cjekel/cjekel.github.io/_drafts/2030-03-11-Elastic-Net-pwlf.md

 # initialize pwlf on data
 my_pwlf = pwlf.PiecewiseLinFit(x, y)
 # perform a least squares fit with the breakpoints
-# occuring at the exact x locaitons
+# occurring at the exact x locations
 ssr = my_pwlf.fit_with_breaks(x.copy())

 # predict on the domain